karamazi/shreqt/README.md

 - Schema and Table should not be inferred from Model.
 - Schema should not be inferred from Table.
-- Automate deployment step
+- Automate deployment step with travis
 - ContextManger/Decorator functionality for temporary layer
-- Example usage
+- Option to automatically clean layers up once dbonion is destroyed.